Download/ulog/README.md

 ### Output `noop`

-This is just an object with a noop `log` function
+This is just a log object that discards all calls

+### Output `drain`

+Like `noop`, but logs a debug message for every call

 ### Custom outputs